 After viewing the Great Wall, retrace your steps back to the Granny Burrell Falls Trail.
 Be sure to turn right at the intersection; Granny Burrell Falls will be about 1/4 miles down the trail.

-Permits are not required for hiking or camping in Panthertown; however, group size is limited to maximum of 12.
+Permits are not required for hiking or camping in Panthertown; however, group size is limited to a maximum of 12.

-Spring and Fall temperatures: 40-60’s fahrenheit
+Spring and Fall temperatures: 40-60’s Fahrenheit

-Summer temperatures: 50-80’s fahrenheit
+Summer temperatures: 50-80’s Fahrenheit

-Winter temperatures: 20-40’s fahrenheit
+Winter temperatures: 20-40’s Fahrenheit

 - Waterproof shoes